PaulMEdwards/LambdaSchool_Week06_JavaScript-IV/README.md

 #### team lead

-* Now that we have instructors and students, we'd be nowhere without our PM's
+* Now that we have instructors and students, we'd be nowhere without our TL's
 * ProjectManagers are extensions of Instructors
 * ProjectManagers have the following unique props:
   * `gradClassName`: i.e. CS1
   * `favInstructor`: i.e. Sean
 * ProjectManagers have the following Methods:
-  * `standUp` a method that takes in a slack channel and logs `{name} announces to {channel}, @channel standy times!​​​​​
+  * `standUp` a method that takes in a slack channel and logs `{name} announces to {channel}, @channel standy times!​​​​​`
   * `debugsCode` a method that takes in a student object and a subject and logs out `{name} debugs {student.name}'s code on {subject}`

 #### Stretch Problem

 * Extend the functionality of the Student by adding a prop called grade and setting it equal to a number between 1-100.
-* Now that our students have a grade build out a method on the Instructor (this will be used by _BOTH_ instructors and PM's) that will randomly add or subtract points to a student's grade. _Math.random_ will help.
+* Now that our students have a grade build out a method on the Instructor (this will be used by _BOTH_ instructors and TL's) that will randomly add or subtract points to a student's grade. _Math.random_ will help.
 * Add a graduate method to a student.
   * This method, when called, will check the grade of the student and see if they're ready to graduate from Lambda School
   * If the student's grade is above a 70% let them graduate!
 Otherwise go back to grading their assignments to increase their score.